otaviofag/otaviofag/README.md

 I’ll be sharing all my personal and learning projects here.
 Each one is a step forward in my development journey!

+### 🌐 HTML & CSS Projects
-All the projects below were built using HTML and CSS, showcasing the progression of my front-end development skills.
-The list is organized from oldest to most recent — with the top project representing my most current and refined work in this technology stack.
+These projects were built using only HTML and CSS, showcasing the evolution of my front-end skills.
+They are listed from the oldest to the most recent — the top project represents my most current and refined work in this technology stack.

 - [Portfolio-Page](https://otaviofag.github.io/portfolio/)
 - [Landing-Page](https://otaviofag.github.io/house-cleaning-landing-page/)
 - [HTML-CSS-Workflow](https://otaviofag.github.io/html-css-workflow/)
 - [Tribute Page - Richard Rasmussen](https://otaviofag.github.io/tributo-richard/)
 - [Professional HTML Form](https://otaviofag.github.io/survey-form/)

-- More coming soon...
+### ☕ Java Projects (Coming Soon)
+I'm currently diving into Java programming!
+This section will soon feature my first full Java projects as I continue expanding my skills beyond the front end.

+- Stay tuned...

 ## 🌎 About Me